Shiny1999/GoGreen_Project/README.md

 - **hypothesis testing**: Contains all R scripts.

-- **linux-powerjoular-samples**: Contains all NLP models scripts and a new RunnerConfig.py for execution.
+- **linux-powerjoular-profiling**: Contains all NLP models scripts and a new RunnerConfig.py for execution.

+To replicate the experiment, see README in linux-powerjoular-profiling folder, don't forget to change the model script you want to execute in RunnerConfig.py.

 # Experiment-Runner